 The checkout funnel, on an ecommerce store, is the journey that the visitor completes until the last step: payment.
-We observe that, and it makes sense, the shorter the path of the checkout funnel, the more likely the visitor will go to the end and buy.
-To improve the conversion rate optimization of your WooCommerce store, you must shorten the checkout funnel.
+You can observe that, and it makes sense, the shorter the path of the checkout funnel, the more likely the visitor will go to the end and buy.
+To improve the conversion rate optimization, you must shorten the checkout funnel.

-The call-to-action buttons are all buttons on which you want the user to click.
-They are present on all the pages of the checkout funnel, but also on the other pages of your site.
+The call to action (CTAs) are all buttons on which you want your visitors to click.
+They are present on all the pages of the checkout funnel, but also on the other pages of your store.
 These buttons (the button “basket addition” typically), for obvious reasons, must be highlighted.

-- The position: It is very important.
-A call to action button below the fold of your page will be less efficient than a button at the top of the page.
+- The position: A call to action button below the fold of your page will be less efficient than a button at the top of the page.

 - Color and shape: The call to action buttons must stand out from your pages, stand out from other content.
 They must attract the attention of the user.
 Choose the right colors (orange or green for example) and use pictograms.

 - The wording: Write “create my account” instead of “next”; rather “I download” than “download”.
 Avoid too aggressive verbs (spam words), like buy, pay, order, subscribe, etc. The user has the impression of being forced to accomplish an action.
 This is the best way to make him run away.